sikumy/spearspray/README.md

    - Verify domain controller IP and credentials
    - Check network connectivity
    - Try with/without SSL flag
+   - If SpearSpray reports the LDAP port as closed but you know it is reachable, bypass the pre-flight check with `--skip-port-check`

 2. **No Users Found**
    - Verify LDAP query syntax